KJM110 Organic Chemistry

 Some basic knowledge in organic chemistry will be an advantage.
 But the course is set ups starting from scratch.

-The student shall:
+KNOWLEDGE: The student should:

 - Get basic knowledge of organic chemistry and be able to put this in to a general context